 - Secure access to your medical records without a medical records release form.

-- Approve your admission to various health care facilities.
+- Approve your admission to various healthcare facilities.

 - Withdraw you from health care facilities.